Construction Claims Explained

 Project Schedule Integrity in Question and Primavera P6’s Role in Construction Management

 The Primavera P6 schedule plays a crucial role in the subject of construction claims.
-When dealing with a construction claim, the team investigating a schedule slip that results in a significant loss to the project may carefully review and investigate the root causes of the project delays in the schedule.
+When dealing with construction claims, the team investigating a schedule slip that results in a significant loss to the project may carefully review and investigate the root causes of the project delays in the schedule.
 Such forensic schedule analysis can play a critical role in finding the root cause, errors, omissions, incorrect project status and progress, and more.

 In addition, if the project schedule has major issues, to begin with, this can open the firm to further scrutiny.
 For example, one of the most crucial and essential basics of a solid construction project schedule (or any schedule for that matter) is a baseline.
 Without a baseline schedule for both schedule and costs, progress cannot be accurately measured and deviations from the plan cannot be highlighted.
 When this happens, it is a construction claim and litigation waiting to occur.